 A chest X-ray is an easy, quick, and effective test that has been useful for decades to help doctors view some of your most vital organs.

 Your doctor may order a chest X-ray if they suspect that your symptoms have a connection to problems in your chest.
 Suspicious symptoms may include:

 - chest pain

 - shortness of breath

-These symptoms could be caused by the following conditions, which can be detected using a chest X-ray:
+These symptoms could be the result of the following conditions, which a chest X-ray can detect:

 - broken ribs